Historia Regum Britanniae: Books 1–3

 The Historia begins with the Trojan hero Aeneas, who, according to the Aeneid, settled in Italy after the Trojan War.
-His great-grandson Brutus is banished, and, after a period of wandering, is directed by the goddess Diana to settle on an island in the western ocean.
+His great-grandson Brutus is banished for accidental patricide, and, after a period of wandering, is directed by the goddess Diana to settle on an island in the western ocean.
 Brutus lands at Totnes and names the island "Britain" after himself, defeating the previous giant inhabitants.
 He establishes the city that was eventually renamed London.
 After Brutus' death, the island is divided into three kingdoms, each given to one of his sons: Loegria (England) to Locrinus, Cambria (Wales) to Camber, and Alba (Scotland) to Albanactus.

 Centuries later, Locrinus' descendant King Leir divides his kingdom among his three daughters, Goneril, Regan and Cordelia.
 However, because of a slight, he gives Cordelia no land, whereupon she departs for Gaul.
 Leir later regrets his actions towards Cordelia and travels to Gaul.
 Cordelia helps raise a Gaulish army for Leir, who returns to Britain, defeats his sons-in-law and regains the kingdom.
 Cordelia inherits the throne and rules for five years until Cunedagius and Marganus (sons of her two sisters) rebel against her.
 They imprison Cordelia; grief-stricken, she kills herself.
 Ending a civil war, Cunedagius eventually kills Marganus in Wales.

 In a later era, Dunvallo Molmutius, the son of Cloten, the King of Cornwall, establishes his rule over the whole island.
 He is said to have established the Molmutine Laws.
 Dunvallo's sons, Belinus and Brennius, fight a civil war before being reconciled by their mother, and proceed to sack Rome.
 Victorious, Brennius remains in Italy, while Belinus returns to rule Britain.
 Numerous brief accounts of successive kings follow.